Meono55/task-board-java/README.md

 BackEnd for TaskBoard project.
 Java, SpringBoot

-Using Spring Security and JWT for Authentication
+Using Spring Security and JWT for Authorization